StarleyBy/Starley-CS-Library/books/cardiac-surgery/cohn/chapters/chapter-03/chapter-03.md

 # Cardiac Surgical Physiology

-<h6>A cardiac surgical procedure is the most acute application of basic dynamic physiology that exists in medical care.
+##### A cardiac surgical procedure is the most acute application of basic dynamic physiology that exists in medical care.
 Basic physiologic concepts of electromechanical activation and association, loading conditions, inotropy, etc all affect a successful outcome.
 Working knowledge of these fundamental concepts is imperative to maintain and return a patient to normal function.
-The purpose of this chapter is to present a manageable outline of cardiac physiology that can be used in daily practice, as a framework against which pathologic processes can be measured, assessed, and treated.</h6>
+The purpose of this chapter is to present a manageable outline of cardiac physiology that can be used in daily practice, as a framework against which pathologic processes can be measured, assessed, and treated.

 <details class="med-details">
 <summary>

-<h2>CELLULAR COMPONENTS AND CELLULAR ACTIVATION</h2>
+## CELLULAR COMPONENTS AND CELLULAR ACTIVATION
 </summary>
 <div class="details-content">